 2:45 – 3:30pm

 Stan Tekiela has made it his life’s mission to share the beauty and science of the natural world with as many people as he can reach.
-Having authored and illustated more than 200 nature guides, Stan is intimately familiar with the flora and fauna of North America.
+Having authored and illustrated more than 200 nature guides, Stan is intimately familiar with the flora and fauna of North America.
 Among his very favorite subjects is hummingbirds, and in this talk Stan will take a fun and entertaining look inside their unique world.
 He will talk about how hummingbirds feed, catch insects, mate, migrate and so much more.
 Stan traveled all over the US to study and capture the many dazzling images of hummingbirds he will share in this presentation.

 Naturalist, wildlife photographer and writer Stan Tekiela has authored more than 200 field guides, nature appreciation books and wildlife audio CDs for nearly every state in the nation, presenting many species of birds, mammals, reptiles and amphibians, trees, wildflowers and cacti.
 Holding a Bachelor of Science degree in Natural History from the University of Minnesota and as an active professional naturalist for more than 35 years, Stan studies and photographs wildlife throughout the United States and has received various national and regional awards for his books and photographs.
 Also a well-known columnist and radio personality, his syndicated column appears in over 20 newspapers and his wildlife programs are broadcast on a number of Midwest radio stations.